EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 * The edu-ID Mobile App instances' token MUST be scoped to access the token endpoint.
 * Third party app instance tokens MUST get scoped to the authorized protocols.
 * Third party app instances MAY have several active authorization tokens for different protocol.

+The revoke endpoint MUST support [OAuth2 token revocation](https://tools.ietf.org/html/rfc7009).
+Token revocation MAY be performed by the edu-ID Service, the edu-ID Mobile App, or the authorized third party app.

 For Federation Services that use token extension MUST scope the third party app for accessing the token endpoint.